Our new centre aimed at encouraging the collaboration of the arts, science, technology, engineering and maths (STEAM) sectors

 What is STEAMhouse?

 STEAMhouse has been created in partnership with Eastside Projects, and is funded by the European Regional Development Fund and Arts Council England.
 STEAMhouse will drive innovation and research to create business solutions that fuel long-term economic growth.

 - Our experimental STEAMlabs workshops focus on product development, collaborative making and societal challenges, led by industry talent.

-- Subscription-based access to fabrication facilities support creative SMEs and individuals with the development of new products.
+- Access to fabrication facilities support creative SMEs and individuals with the development of new products.

 - It will host networking events and learning activities to build a community of practice.